mikelodder7/celes/README.md

 ```

 Additionally, each country can be created from a string or its numeric code.
-`Country` provides multiple from methods to instantiate it from a string.
-It also
+`Country` provides multiple from methods to instantiate it from a string:

+- `from_code` - create `Country` from three digit code
+- `from_alpha2` - create `Country` from two letter code
+- `from_alpha3` - create `Country` from three letter code
+- `from_alias` - create `Country` from a common alias.
+This only works for some countries as not all countries have aliases
+- `from_name` - create `Country` from the full state name no space or underscores

-implements the [std::str::FromStr](https://doc.rust-lang.org/std/str/trait.FromStr.html) trait that accepts any of the following formats
+`Country` implements the [std::str::FromStr](https://doc.rust-lang.org/std/str/trait.FromStr.html) trait that accepts any valid argument to the previously mentioned functions
+such as:

 - The country aliases like UnitedKingdom, GreatBritain, Russia, America
 - The full country name